 What’s the name of this solution?
 You’ll never Guess, it’s called Attach2Cloud!

 (2) These huge files are of course not really attached to the Outlook emails and are automatically uploaded to OneDrive when the emails are sent.
-But for Outlook users, everything happens as if these files were really attached to their messages.
-The limit for the maximum unit size of an attached file is 15 GB, which is in fact the maximum size of a OneDrive file (that may increase in the future).
-The number of attachments is not limited and the emails themselves no longer have any size limitation!
+But for Outlook users, everything happens as if these files were really attached to their emails.
+The limit for the maximum unit size of an attached file is 15 GB, which is in fact the maximum size of a OneDrive file.
+Microsoft announced at Microsoft Ignite 2019 that this limit will be increased to 100 GB in 2020.
+The number of attachments is not limited and the Outlook emails themselves no longer have any size limitation!
 Folders dragged and dropped into Outlook emails are automatically converted to Zip folders (including their sub-folders) before being attached to the emails.

 Finally, OneDrive starts being widely used within your organization!

 Your employees and their email recipients progressively discover and adopt OneDrive, automatically.
 One thing leads to another, when opening email attachments (now stored on OneDrive), they start using the online co-edition services of Office 365 and, gradually, the other advanced collaboration features of Office 365.

 So, rather than fighting what might seem a bad practice, adopt the attitude of a judoka who uses the energy of his opponent to achieve his goals.
 Ippon!
 (3)

 Download your free, fully functional trial version of Attach2Cloud and run it on an unlimited number of workstations for 30 days, or contact us, we will be happy to answer your questions.